Quantum phase estimation with optimal confidence interval using three control qubits: Introduction

 For preparing the DPSS state, variations of Grover-Rudolph state preparation \cite{grover2002creating, lowTradingGatesDirty2024a} or state preparation based on the quantum singular value transformation are commonly proposed methods \cite{greenaway2024case, o2024quantum, mcardle2022quantum}.
-Reference~\cite{patel2024optimal} also describes a specialised state preparation procedure for the DPSS state.
+Reference~\cite{Patel_2026} also describes a specialised state preparation procedure for the DPSS state\b[, which involves discarding low amplitude components of the DPSS window in frequency space to enable an approximate, but less costly preparation].
 For all of these approaches, the number of non-Clifford gates scales polynomially in the dimension (so exponentially in the number of qubits).
 Moreover, all qubits for the state are prepared at once, and many more additional qubits may be used in schemes based on quantum read-only memory (QROM) \cite{lowTradingGatesDirty2024a, berry2024rapid}.
 These features are particularly undesirable for early generations of fault-tolerant quantum computers, where qubit counts are limited and gate operations are slow.

 We propose a more resource-efficient state preparation procedure to prepare a DPSS state of any dimension based on a matrix product state (MPS) representation.
 The implementation cost of the state preparation grows linearly with the number of qubits in the control register and enables the user to perform the minimal number of controlled applications of $U$ to achieve a target confidence interval width.
 Furthermore, if the dimension of the DPSS state is a power of two, we are able to exploit the structure of the MPS preparation circuit to sequentially measure and recycle the control register qubits used during phase estimation so that only three ancilla qubits are required for implementation.